What is an ACL and how does it become injured?

 Unfortunately, athletes do not often get to choose what surface they play on, so it is very important to keep up with ACL rehabilitation and strengthening exercises following an injury to allow a safe return to sport and to prevent reinjury.
 Read more strategies to help you keep up with your ACL rehab here.

+Curovate is a physical therapy exercise app with daily video guided exercises for recovery after a knee replacement, ACL injury or ACL surgery, hip replacement or anyone who is interested in strengthening their knee or hip with safe and effective physical therapy exercises.
 For more information on ACL, knee replacement, or hip replacement recovery, download the Curovate app for guided exercises, rehab reminders, progress tracking, and more, all from the convenience of your phone.
 See the links below!

 1. Alentorn-Geli E, Mendiguchía J, Samuelsson K, et al. Prevention of anterior cruciate ligament injuries in sports—Part I: Systematic review of risk factors in male athletes.
 Knee Surgery, Sports Traumatology, Arthroscopy.
 2014;22(1):3-15.